• Chair weight 510 grams

 Buy One

-You can purchase the Helinox Chair Zero from Macpac or Snowys, Wild Earth, or from Wildfire Sports
+You can purchase the Helinox Chair Zero from Macpac or Snowys, Wild Earth or Wildfire Sports

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!